Xylem

 Xylem (blue) transports water and minerals from the roots upwards.

 Xylem is one of the two types of transport tissue in vascular plants, the other being phloem; both of these are part of the vascular bundle.
 The basic function of the xylem is to transport water upward from the roots to parts of the plants such as stems and leaves, but it also transports nutrients.

+Etymology

 The word xylem is derived from the Ancient Greek word ξύλον, meaning "wood"; the best-known xylem tissue is wood, though it is found throughout a plant.
 The term was introduced by Carl Nägeli in 1858.

 Structure

 The most distinctive xylem cells are the long tracheary elements that transport water.
 Tracheids and vessel elements are distinguished by their shape; vessel elements are shorter, and are connected together into long tubes that are called vessels.

 Wood also contains two other type of cells: parenchyma and fibers.